georgestephenson/aws-solution-architect-associate/misc-notes.md

 ## Systems Manager

+Automatically or manually perform actions on resources, typically EC2.
+Can handle many maintenance tasks.

 ### SSM Session Manager

 - Secure shell to your EC2 through service with IAM permissions, no port 22 needed in EC2 instance